insidewhy/the-party/README.markdown

 ## A note on modules

-Modules without "./" or "../" at the beginning are assumed to be common modules and are not attempted to be resolved by the compiler.
+Modules paths not beginning with "./" or "../" are assumed to be common modules and are not attempted to be resolved by the compiler.

-Modules referenced by a path name beginning with "./" or "../" are assumed to be relative modules and are loaded when the --output-file or --dependencies options are used.
-The source code should not use the file extension ".js" or ".es6" in module import statements so a file in the current module path "file.js" would be referenced as such:
+Modules paths beginning with "./" or "../" are assumed to be relative modules and are loaded when the --output-file or --dependencies options are used.
+The source code should not use the file extension ".js" or ".es6" in module import statements so a file in the current module path "file.es6" would be referenced as such:

 ```JavaScript
 module file from './file'